UFO-Studios/AlienBot-Discord/README.md

 ## Todo

-1. Linking a better DB, like self-host mongo or sql. (currently using firestore) - almost done, check <a href="https://github.com/UFO-Studios/AlienBot-Discord/tree/Mongo">Mongo branch.</a>

-2. leveling system.

-3. economic system.
+1. economic system.

+2. maybe Youtube-to-Discord, Twitch-to-Discord and Twitter-to-Discord features in the future.

 ## Invite Link